-Weca Weight-at-age in the commercial catch 1981- 1-10 Yes West Weight-at-age of the spawning- stock at spawning time.
-1981- 1-10 Yes Мргор Proportion of natural mortality before spawning 1981- NA No Set to zero, although spawning takes place March-April Fprop Proportion of fishing mortality before spawning 1981- NA No Set to zero, See above Matprop Proportion mature-at-age 1981- 1-10 No Natmor Natural mortality 1981- NA No Constant 0.2 Tuning data: Туре Name Year range Age range Tuning fleet 1 Internation al Spawning-St ock Survey 2004- 3-8 until 2015 (18W55) assessment year +1 1-8 after IBPBL 2016
+Түре NAME YEAR RANGE AGE RANGE VARIABLE FROM YEAR TO YEAR YES/NO REMARKS Caton Catch in tonnes 1981- 1-10 Yes Not used by SAM Canum Catch-at-age in numbers 1981- 1-10 Yes Weca Weight-at-age in the commercial catch 1981- 1-10 Yes West Weight-at-age of the spawning-stock at spawning time.
+1981- 1-10 Yes Mprop Proportion of natural mortality before spawning 1981- NA No Set to zero, although spawning takes place March-Apri Fprop Proportion of fishing mortality before spawning 1981- NA No Set to zero, See above Matprop Proportion mature-at-age 1981- 1-10 No Natmor Natural mortality 1981- NA No Constant 0.2 ning data: Түре Name YEAR RANGE AGE RANGE Tuning fleet 1 Internation (IBWSS) al Spawning- Stock Survey 2004- assessment year 3-8 until 2019 1-8 after (ICES, 2016a)

-The International Spawning-Stock Survey (IBWSS) conducted since 2014 is used as cpue index.
+The International Blue Whiting Spawning-Stock Survey (IBWSS) conducted since 2004 is used as cpue index.
+The IBWSS was not conducted in 2020 due to the covid pandemic.

-The survey period used reflects the average timing of the survey, in 2015 23/3 to 10/4, equivalent to 0.22-0.27 proportion of the year.
+The survey period used reflects the average timing of the survey, equivalent to 0.22-0.27 proportion of the year.
 This however, does not correspond to the average proportion of annual M and F before the survey takes place, as up to half of the annual catches are taken in the period January-March.
-This catch proportion has been relatively stable since 2006 (40-50%), and lower (25-30%) in 2005-2006.
-The IBPBLW 2016 concluded that because only one survey period (proportion of Z before survey) can be given for the whole survey and all ages, the choice of survey period seems less critical and the survey period reflection the calendar data were used.
+The IBPBLW 2016 (ICES, 2016a) concluded that because only one survey period (proportion of Z before survey) can be given for the whole survey and all ages, the choice of survey period seems less critical and the survey period reflection the calendar data were used.